Get the book here: Joy at Work by Marie Kondo

 2. Identify the ‘project-tasks’

-These are the kind of tasks which have a discrete beginning and end.
+These are the kind of tasks that have a discrete beginning and end.

-These are the ones which help us learn and grow such as reading, training, and attending conferences.
+These are the ones that help us learn and grow such as reading, training, and attending conferences.

 Look at these tasks and ask yourself those 3 questions.
 Then think of any additional tasks you find yourself doing but are not sure why.